-Alternative Education follows protocols set forth by the Centers for Disease Control, The California Department of Health, and the local Santa Cruz Health Department.
+Alternative Education follows protocols set forth by the Centers for Disease Control, the California Department of Public Health, and the Santa Cruz County Public Health Department.
 All students and staff must abide by all COVID-19 safety protocols to ensure a safe learning environment for all.